mumal885/Security-System/README.md

 ![logo](https://github.com/mumal885/Security-System/blob/main/system.png)
 # Security-System
-This Shop Billing System is coded in C++ and uses C++ file handling concepts.
+This Security-System is coded in C++ and uses C++ file handling concepts.
-Shop Billing System is about 420 lines code and is a mini project.
+Shop Billing System is about 165 lines code and is a mini project.

 ## Getting Started